djchateau/ServerBackupUtility/ServerBackupUtility/Installer/Readme.txt

 Miscellaneous Notes
 ---------------------

+If you change a setting in the Config file while the utility is running, the Scheduler will automatically restart to pick up the new setting.
+You can also restart the Scheduler by running the RestartScheduler.bat file in Administrator mode.

 Because of the way we use dates as back-up folders on the FTP server, it is not a good idea to set the start time too close before
 Midnight.
 For example, if you have enough files so that the entire back-up takes 15 minutes to complete and you start the back-up at 23:50,